 Along with this new processing commitment, the IRCC has also introduced a new updated application package.
 From now onwards, there will only be one application package for both inside and outside Canada spousal sponsorship applications.
 This means that the same forms will be required by all visa offices.

 The forms themselves have also been updated.
-For example, the relationship questionnaire has few questions than previous one.
-Also, the applicant’s background information form will now not be required to be submitted upfront, instead it can either be uploaded online within 30 days of submitting an acknowledgment of receipt or submitted through the mail.
+For example, the relationship questionnaire has fewer questions than the previous one.
+Also, the applicant’s background information form will now not be required to be submitted upfront, instead, it can either be uploaded online within 30 days of submitting an acknowledgment of receipt or submitted through the mail.

 These new checklists are more interactive as the applicant will have to answer questions and follow instructions depending on the responses.

 Proving your relationship

 The proof that must be provided by the applicant should demonstrate the genuineness of the relationship, whether you are married, common-law partners, or conjugal partners.
 For example, if you are married spouses who can demonstrate that you have a child together are married for the first time, are currently living together, and have been married for at least two years, you will not be required to submit additional evidence of your relationship.